box/developer.box.com/guides/authentication/tokens/developer-tokens.md

 <Message>

-You can also generate a Developer Token directly from [My Apps][apps] view, using the menu available for each app.
+You can also generate a Developer Token directly from [My Platform Apps][apps] view, using the menu available for each app.

 </Message>